Contingencyplana/making_friends_0/docs/governance_spaces_rituals/junkyard_sea_cavern.md

+---
+id: junkyard-sea-cavern
+kind: ritual
+owners: [planning]
+status: active
+---

-# Junkyard Sea Caves — Harbors of Hulks
+# Junkyard Sea Cavern

 **Purpose.** Describe the vast, mythic-scale assembly spaces where millions can gather to watch, debate, vote, and celebrate.
 The Sea Caves complement the Parliaments: less formal, more spectacular, yet still logged and safe.